How to Become a Real Estate Agent

 Required skills for a real estate agent

 Real estate agents work hard and often work weekends and evenings in addition to regular office hours.
 You must have good organizational skills, as you'll likely work with multiple clients simultaneously.
-You must also be a great communicator, self-motivated, and a good negotiator.
+You must also be a great communicator, self-motivated, and negotiator.
 Knowledge of the real estate market and your local community is essential to the job.
 Other skills that you typically need as a real estate agent include:

 • Adaptability